-Many within the underground scene recognize the musical brilliance of
+Many within the underground scene recognize the musical brilliance

-yet one remained in the shadows for many years.
+and Infernal, yet one remained in the shadows for many years.

 Way back in 1994, around the time of the first Dark Funeral E.P.

 and Necrophobic's Bloodfreezing demo, David's creative energies resulted in the birth of an even darker project, known

 simply as Blackmoon.
 Only two songs were completed and the material was hidden away, only available to a select few until

 being put online in 2009.
 Not long after, a split release was planned, eventually coming to fruition in early 2013 as Beyond

 the Nothingness.
 This limited split album was later followed by Into Eternal Darkness, featuring a bonus track